Community

 Karl Kaddu

-I am a seasoned science and technology communication professional.
-I work with the Environment for Development (EfD) program based at the University of Gothenburg in Sweden.
+Karl is a seasoned science and technology communication professional.
+He works with the Environment for Development (EfD) program based at the University of Gothenburg in Sweden.

-I have been part of the AfricaOSH and GOSH community since 2019 and I am particularly excited about open science hardware due to its innumerable contributions to the democratization of science and technology.
+Karl has been part of the AfricaOSH and GOSH community since 2019, and is particularly excited about open science hardware due to its innumerable contributions to the democratization of science and technology.

 Sakti Subramanian